jeffrey1hu/cnn-sentiment-analysis-tf/README.md

 ## Note
 - The project is under the guide of the great blog post on [CNN classification](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).
 - Almost re-implement the paper: [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882)
-- the best precision under random init of word embeddings is 75.21%
+- the best dev precision under random init of word embeddings is 75.21%, while best result of baseline model (biLSTM) is 68.67%

 ## Dataset
 The existing data set is the [Moive review data from Rotten Tomatoes](http://www.cs.cornell.edu/people/pabo/movie-review-data/) which is pretty small but convenient to tune the model under CPUs.